A trip back to 1641

 Using the Crow Cousins Software product Paint 1.5.
 Dan Henderson has deftly drawn an entire series of double low resolution screens, creating an absolutely stunning adventure, mixing them with an adventure engine which Roby Sherman finessed and Marc tweaked the DOLORES library to produce a game which has boot track based Mockingboard sound and complete control through the mouse or joystick and keyboard.

-The Witch Trail Adventure Game is controlled with either Mouse or Joystick and has a number of features that make the adventurer go a different direction mid game.
+Witch Trial is controlled with either Mouse or Joystick and has a number of features that make the adventurer go a different direction mid game.
 These changing goals provide challenges that make the game interesting and along with the more than 40 scenes and quests, it should provide a good time for all players.
 The NPC’s within the game will provide guidance and information to the adventurer which may help them in their quest.

 The resulting game is one that introduces a number of new concepts surrounding the control of a game.
 Using a built in point and click system, the user navigates through the adventure.
 Directions are denoted by the blocks on the screen.
 N,S,E,W denote the directions North, South, East and West.
 The I or Inventory block will show the adventurer the items they are currently carrying.
 The T or Talk block will allow the adventurer to talk to the characters in the scene.